PostgreSQL

 -- Compare each user's weight with the average weight of the users with the same height.

-SELECT id, name, weight_kg, avg(weight_kg), row_number() OVER (PARTITION BY height_m ORDER BY weight_kg DESC) FROM user;
+SELECT id, name, weight_kg, avg(weight_kg), row_number() OVER (PARTITION BY height_m ORDER BY weight_kg) FROM user;

 Execution order